An overview of IVF treatment for Infertility

-A second medication is then given to prevent your body signaling for those eggs to ovulate (ie. To prevent you “triggering” ovulation) and allow us to time when I will retrieve them.
+A second medication is then given to prevent your body signaling for those eggs to ovulate (ie. To prevent you “triggering” ovulation) and allow us to time your egg retrieval.

 I “watch” your ovaries with blood tests and ultrasounds to judge when your eggs are mature (usually two or three blood tests +/- ultrasounds over about 10 days) and, when I judge your eggs are mature, you give yourself a medication that works like LH and signals to the eggs to get ready to ovulate.
 This is the “trigger” medication.

 This medication is timed precisely.